July 12, 2015

 Dear Congressman Rothfus,

-I write to ask that you initiate necessary proceedings for impeachment of the five U.S. Supreme Court justices who voted in favor of the petitioners in the recently decided case, Obergefell v.
+I write to ask that you initiate necessary proceedings to impeachment the five U.S. Supreme Court justices who voted in favor of the petitioners in the recently decided case, Obergefell v.
 Hodges.
 The justices are Anthony M. Kennedy, Ruth Bader Ginsburg, Stephen G. Breyer, Sonia Sotomayor and Elena Kagan.

 If other members of the House are already taking steps for impeachment, please give them your earnest support.